ARTICLE I. Name

 ARTICLE II.
 Purpose – Objective

-Section A. The primary purpose of the Association will be to stimulate progress and improve the standards of building code enforcement practices in the Cities and Counties within the State of Maryland.
+Section A. The primary purpose of the Association will be to stimulate progress and improve the standards of building code compliance practices within the municipalities and counties throughout the State of Maryland.

-Section B. To improve the prestige of building officials and building inspectors by the promotion of high standards of efficiency in the administration of building and related codes and ordinances through continuous education and training.
+Section B. To improve the professionalism of code officials and inspectors by promoting the high standards of efficiency in the administration of building and related codes and ordinances through continuous education and training.

 Section C. To create a better public understanding of the proper administration of building and related codes and ordinances, and their importance to the safety, welfare and prosperity of the municipalities and counties within the State of Maryland.

-Section D. To assemble with building officials, building inspectors and organized groups concerned with codes and ordinances to exchange ideas and discuss mutual problems.
+Section D. To assemble with code officials, inspectors and related organized groups concerned with codes and ordinances to exchange ideas and discuss mutual issues.

-Section F. To promote proper interpretation, enforcement and administration of building codes, related codes and ordinances.
+Section F. To promote proper interpretation, compliance and administration of building codes, related codes and ordinances.

-Section G. To assist Maryland municipalities and counties to organize and maintain adequate building code enforcement departments, codes and related ordinances.
+Section G. To assist Maryland municipalities and counties to organize and maintain adequate building codes, code compliance departments and related ordinances.

-Section H. To represent the building officials and building inspectors in all matters in furthering the development of a Maryland Building Code and the building industry.
+Section H. To represent code officials and inspectors in all matters which further the development of the Maryland Building Performance Standards and Codes within the building industry.

-Section J. This organization will not attempt to formulate any building code or related ordinances for adoption by any Maryland municipality or county; however, this restriction shall not prohibit the recommendation of revisions to any legal or organized building code department provided that any recommended revisions must be approved by the association in a regularly constituted meeting.
+Section J. This organization will not attempt to formulate any building code or related ordinances for adoption by any Maryland municipality or county; however, this restriction shall not prohibit the recommendation of revisions to any legal or organized building code department or the State of Maryland provided that any recommended revisions must be approved by the Executive Committee.

 ARTICLE III.
 Non-Profit